yacinebouaouni/LeetCode-Solutions/README.md

 ## Binary Tree
 * When using a DFS with a BT sometimes you need extra variables in the recursive function like `count` or `sup` in [Count Good Nodes in binary tree](https://leetcode.com/problems/count-good-nodes-in-binary-tree/description/).
 These variables can be returned in one way or another by the recursive function.
 * When you need to return a value like `the longest path` using a DFS, it's a good strategy to use a class attribute to keep track of that variable.
-(Check [Longest Zigzag Path in Binary Tree](https://leetcode.com/problems/longest-zigzag-path-in-a-binary-tree/description/))
+(Check [Longest Zigzag Path in Binary Tree](https://leetcode.com/problems/longest-zigzag-path-in-a-binary-tree/description/) and [Lowest Common Ancestor]())
 * It's helpful to use extra variables as arguments of the DFS function when we have multiple choices like either go left or right.
 (Check [Longest Zigzag Path in Binary Tree](https://leetcode.com/problems/longest-zigzag-path-in-a-binary-tree/description/))
+* Be careful, sometime the call stack of the DFS is equal to the height of the tree which is log2(N) when it's balanced and N worst case.
+* In some problems, you need to first return the value for both left and right DFS then do the computation for the current node (Check [Lowest Common Ancestor]())